MaskRay/ccls/README.md

 $ ./waf build --variant=debug  # -g -O0, built build/debug/bin/cquery
 ```

+See [wiki](https://github.com/jacobdufault/cquery/wiki) for more build instructions
+(e.g. using system clang instead of bundled clang+llvm) and other topics.

 ## Install extension

 cquery includes a vscode extension; it is part of the repository.
 Launch vscode